Skip to Content

 Tempera paint finish

-On canvas, tempera paints have a somewhat matte, grainy finish, and acrylic paints have a somewhat glossy finish.
+On canvas, tempera paints have a matte, grainy finish, and acrylic paints have a semi-glossy finish.

-However, tempera paint lacks this type of finish.
-The only binders are cellulose and starch, giving the paper a matte, chalky appearance.
+Tempera paint lacks this type of finish because cellulose and starch in it give it a matte, chalky appearance.

 Acrylic paint is lightfast meaning it doesn’t fade over time and stays permanent as it was once dried.
-But tempera paint is less lightfast and can fade if exposed to sunlight.
+But tempera paint is not permanent and can fade if exposed to sunlight.

 Acrylic paint is much more durable and resistant than tempera.

-Since the binding agent in acrylic paints is formed of acrylic polymer, they are recognized for having a long shelf life.
-The shelf life of acrylic paint is 10 to 15 years, while that of tempera paint is 2 to 5 years.
+Since the binding agent in acrylic paints is formed of acrylic polymer, the shelf life of acrylic paint is 10 to 15 years, while that of tempera paint is 2 to 5 years.

 Read also: 5 Pro Steps to Protect Acrylic Paintings on Canvas

-The majority of the available tempera paint is non-toxic and water-soluble.
+The majority of the available tempera paint is non-toxic and safe to use for kids and on skin, unlike acrylics.

-Since there is more than one kind of tempera paint, you may find that there are some allergens in the paint like eggs, dairy, soy, or casein.
+But, since tempera is more organic it can contain some allergens in the paint like eggs, dairy, soy, or casein.

 If you want to avoid buying tempera with these ingredients, look for an allergen-free alternative like this Colorations Allergen-free Tempera Cakes.
-Crayola is also trying to reduce allergens in their composition.
+Crayola is also trying to reduce allergens in its composition.

 You shouldn’t use acrylic paint on any part of your body, including your hands.